 - Shape: I like triangles for fruit scones, but you can use a round cutter like we do for the buttermilk scones.

 - Size: eight triangles is the perfect amount.
-It might seem like the scones are relatively small, but they will expand and grow during baking.
-Cut 6 pieces if you want very large scones.
+Although the scones might seem relatively small, they will expand and grow during baking.
+Cut six pieces if you want very large scones.

-Vintage Kitchen tip: sprinkle a little sugar (white or light brown) on top of the scones before baking for a crunchier top.
+For a crunchier top, sprinkle a little sugar (white or light brown) on top of the scones before baking.

 Freezing scones